 Even the best office filing system won’t stay organized by itself.
 It’s best to keep this in mind and plan to do a little bit of work keeping the system organized on a weekly basis.
 Contributing a little effort on a recurring basis will feel much less overwhelming than trying to clean up a year’s worth of mismanaged files all at once.

-How to: Set up a recurring calendar reminder and remember to keep this task sacred.
+Set up a recurring calendar reminder and remember to keep this task sacred.
 Enlist the help of some co-workers to keep yourself accountable and to make the weekly event fun.
 (You might also establish a reward to increase your organizational motivation.)

 Why it works: